What to Look for When Buying an RV GPS

 Xgody 826BT RV Navigation

-The Xgody is the second and last product that comes with a rearview camera, so beginners and large RVs will not have to worry.
-Even better, it also includes navigation modes for seven different transportation settings, so you can use it when driving other vehicles too.
+The Xgody is the second and last product on this list that comes with a rearview camera, so for the beginner RV driver and those with larger RVs, this may be the option for you.
+Furthermore, it includes navigation modes for seven different transportation settings, so you can use it for driving other vehicles as well.

 Xgody may not have the experience of other companies, but it is a true entrepreneurial success story born from eBay.
-At the same time, the company does not focus on GPS systems, instead offering a wide range of electronics and electronics accessories.
+This company doesn’t focus solely on RV navigation systems, instead offering a wide range of electronics and electronics accessories.

-This origin on eBay almost certainly informs the Xgody’s competitive pricing, which sits well-below most of the other products on our list.
-Unfortunately, this also means that the UI is not the most polished, and the mapping system is outsourced and not as reliable as some.
+Xgody’s birth on eBay most certainly informs its competitive pricing, it being cheaper than most of the other products on our list.
+Unfortunately, this also means that the user interface is not the most polished, and the mapping system is outsourced and not as reliable as some.

 PROs